Tuscarora Indians of

 Kahtenuaka Territories

-A Strong Path Forward for the Nation and People Within it
+A Strong Path Forward for the Nation and Our People

 Visit the following pages to learn more about the importance of enrollment, a fair and transparent election process, and the impact this strong foundation has for the future of all Tuscarora People: